BharathKumarRavichandran/resticctl/README.md

 # resticctl

-A small [restic](https://restic.net/) wrapper for personal backups.
+A profile-based command-line wrapper around [restic](https://restic.net/) for backups.

 A profile keeps the repository, paths, credentials, and retention rules in one place.
 The package also supports consistent backups of live SQLite databases, adding